 Our music teachers and workshop leaders are carefully selected not only for their extremely high standards of musicianship and expertise, but also for their energy and enthusiasm for working with young musicians and their talent for teaching.
 All of our teachers have extensive experience and are committed to nurturing the talent of our students.

-Explore a list of our recent vocal directors below - our conductors for 2018 will be announced soon!
+Explore a list of our recent vocal directors below.

 Greg Hallam is Assistant Music Director of the National Youth Choirs of Great Britain and director of their Boys’ Choir.
 He teaches singing at Wellington College and Christchurch Cathedral School, Oxford.